marijnkampf/Random-Photo-Screensaver/readme.md

 Download / preview
 ------------------
-You can download the latest executable for Windows XP, Vista, 7 & 8/8.1 from [abScreensavers.com](http://www.abscreensavers.com/random-photo-screensaver).
+You can download the latest executable for Windows 7 & 8/8.1 from [abScreensavers.com](http://www.abscreensavers.com/random-photo-screensaver).
 This also showcases some of its many features.

 Structure
 ---------